 The Graduation Fair at the University Campus Store provides a convenient, “one-stop shop” opportunity for all your graduation needs (order your cap, gown, graduation announcements, buy your diploma frame).
 If you plan to walk in either the University Commencement or College Convocation ceremony (we highly recommend both!), you must get your regalia during this time.

-- What color of tassel?: Make sure you get a yellow tassel for science degrees (orange if you are a Geological Engineering major).
+- College color tassel: Make sure you get a yellow tassel for science degrees (orange if you are a Geological Engineering major).

 (We encourage all students to place a pre-order online on the bookstore website, then pick up at the Grad Fair. )

 Student regalia will be available to purchase through the Campus Store website beginning March 1st.
 Regalia will be available to pick up or will ship directly to the students the week of March 20th.
 In the event that students would like more information or to order in-person, our annual Grad Fair will be held March 30th- April 1st at the Campus Store.
 (We encourage all students to place a pre-order online on the bookstore website, then pick up at the Grad Fair. ) Student regalia will still be available to purchase in-store or online through the month of May.

 At Grad Fair, you will have the opportunity to get professional photos taken, order customized graduation announcements, and visit with a variety of campus vendors.

 Graduate School Calendar and Deadlines

 FYI about the timing of thesis submission, defenses, and graduating:

 - Students do not have to graduate the same semester they do their defense.
 In other words, a student's "final" semester could be after the semester in which they did their defense.
 Please keep this in mind when reading the deadlines listed on this website.